merchise/xotl.ql/docs/source/translation.rst

 implementation of *naive* translator that matches the Python object model and fetches objects from the current process memory.

-.. note:: This section is only mostly relevant for translation authors only.
+.. note:: This section is mostly relevant for translation authors only.

    It contains details that are not important for application writers.
    However, application writers might profit from these notes in order to